starcaptainarvay/transient-3/workflower/README.md

 order_log_bucket:get() -- Order #12345
 ```
 **Note** that this would only work if `receive_order` didn't explicitly return its next cell, and instead returned `nil`.
 When a cell returns `nil` as the first value, the workflow defaults to the order specified in the options it is constructed with.

+## License
+Copyright (c) 2024 Avyay Natarajan. (@starcaptainarvay)

+All rights reserved.

+This software and associated documentation files (the "Software") may not be used, copied, modified, merged, published, distributed, sublicensed, or sold without prior written permission from the copyright holder.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.